dashpay/docs/developers/compiling.rst

 While Dash offers stable binary builds on the `website
 <https://www.dash.org/wallets>`_, on `GitHub
 <https://github.com/dashpay/dash/releases>`_ and through development
-builds using `Bamboo <https://bamboo.dash.org>`_, many users will also be interested in building Dash binaries for themselves.
+builds using `Jenkins <https://jenkins.dash.org/>`_, many users will also be interested in building Dash binaries for themselves.
 The following guides are available:

-- Eclipse (coming soon)
 - :ref:`Building on Linux <linux-build>`
 - :ref:`Gitian deterministic builds <gitian-build>`